What is SIP| Basics, Types, and Key Insights

 You just need to register yourself, complete your KYC process, choose a mutual fund scheme, and set up a SIP mandate with your bank.

-It is now easy to track and manage your SIP investment online and make changes or withdrawals as per your needs.
+You can also track and manage your SIP investment online and make changes or withdrawals as needed.

 How to Start SIP in Mutual Funds Offline